hedi0/Smart_DustBin/README.md

   }
   Serial.println("Connected to WiFi!
-Replace `YOUR_WIFI_SSID` and `YOUR_IFI_PASSWORD` with your actual networ Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin operating automatically bas Thensor interaction to control the l
+Replace `YOUR_WIFI_SSID` and `YOUR_IFI_PASSWORD` with your actual networ Once the `Smart_DustBin` firmware is uploaded to your microcontroller, the system will begin o